dojo/docs/dijit/place.rst

 Introduction
 ============

 dijit/place is used to place one DOMNode relative to another DOMNode, or specified rectangle.
-It is mainly used internally by dijit, by the `dijit.popup <dijit/popup>`_ code and by `dijit.Menu <dijit/Menu>`_ for displaying context menus.
+It is mainly used internally by dijit, by the :ref:`dijit.popup <dijit/popup>` code and by :ref:`dijit.Menu <dijit/Menu>` for displaying context menus.

 ======
 Around